BranLeeDev/nest-gpt/README.md

 # Nest GPT - REST API

-Nest GPT is a REST API built with [NestJS](https://nestjs.com/), designed to interact with OpenAI's GPT models.
-This API handles image generation and variation requests, leveraging the robust architecture of NestJS and using Fastify for optimized performance.
-The project includes environment-based configuration management and follows best practices for security and scalability.
+Nest GPT is a REST API built with NestJS, designed for seamless integration with OpenAI's GPT models.
+It leverages NestJS's robust architecture and Fastify for optimized performance, emphasizing environment-based configuration management, security best practices, and scalability

 ## Installation